 Stipulation 2.
 Weight shall be given to the breadth and depth of study in liberal arts, taking into account the number, variety, and level of courses taken outside the requirements of the major, and the proportion of the candidate's overall program those courses constitute.
 Consideration shall also be given to the number of elective courses taken above the introductory, or general education, level.
 [Completion of a Wabash degree satisfies this stipulation.]

 Stipulation 3.
 Candidates shall have demonstrated, by successful work in high school or college, or in the two together, a knowledge of a second or non-native language at least minimally appropriate for a liberal education.
 In no case shall this mean less than the completion of the intermediate college level in a second, or non-native, language, or its equivalent.
-[Completion of Chinese 202, French 202, German 202, Greek 201, Latin 201 or Spanish 202 at Wabash (including passing the course via the Credit/No Credit or Conversion to Credit/No Credit options) or via approved transfer credit satisfies this stipulation.
-International students will be considered for membership, but initiation is contingent upon passing the relevant course.
+[Earning a passing grade in Chinese 202, French 202, German 202, Greek 201, Latin 201 or Spanish 202 at Wabash (including passing the course via the Credit/No Credit or Conversion to Credit/No Credit options) or via approved transfer credit satisfies this stipulation.
+Concurrent enrollment will be considered for membership, but initiation is contingent upon passing the relevant course.
 Students who are exempt from or test out of the Wabash language requirement will be considered to have fulfilled this stipulation.
 Placement in an advanced language course (e.g., 301 or 321) satisfies the stipulation.]

 Stipulation 5.
 In keeping with the Founders’ interest in fostering not only academic excellence but also friendship and morality, invitation to Phi Beta Kappa should be extended only to persons of good moral character.
 [We have usually interpreted issues of moral character to concern specific accusations of plagiarism or other impropriety.]